EleniPistiloglou/DAAR2/README.md

 To retrieve all CVs that have been uploaded after a certain date, send the following request :  <br />
 `GET localhost:8080/api/candidate/date`  <br />
-Use the format yyyy-mm-dd for date.
+Use the format YYYY-MM-DD for date.
 The results appear in descending order.  <br />
 If the date is not specified no results will be returned.

 * **By keyword**